 White button mushrooms are one of the most popular and widely cultivated variety of mushroom in the United States and Canada.
 Their versatility is endless as they are an ideal ingredient that can be used across a variety of cuisines and dayparts.
-Low-calorie, yet nutrient-dense, white mushroom offers a subtle flavor and enjoyable texture while delivering many health and wellness benefits.
+Low-calorie, yet nutrient-dense, white mushrooms offer a subtle flavor and enjoyable texture while delivering many health and wellness benefits.

-Including just 85 g of white button mushrooms on pizza, in casseroles, salads, soups, omelets or blended into tacos, lasagna or meatballs can increase the intake of micronutrients, including shortfall nutrients such as potassium and fiber, without increasing calories, sodium or fat1.
-Mushrooms have also been linked to improved cardiovascular health2, weight management3, immune system support4 and improved quality of life5.
+Including a full 100 g serving of white button mushrooms on pizza, in casseroles, salads, soups, omelets, or blended into tacos, lasagna or meatballs can help increase the intake of micronutrients without significantly increasing calories, sodium, or fat.

 While some people choose to eat white mushrooms because of their health benefits most opt for white mushrooms because of personal preference and availability.
 In fact, white buttons represent 90% of the mushrooms consumed in the United States and Canada.